Page Content

 Schedule

-During the internship, the learning schedule is Monday through Friday, with hours varying based on rotation.
+During the internship, the learning schedule is Monday through Friday, with hours generally from 8am – 4pm, but varying slightly based on rotation.

 Accreditation information

-The diagnostic genetics program at Northern Michigan University and the molecular pathology program at Texas Tech University are accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The molecular pathology program at Texas Tech University is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 See accreditation information for Mayo Clinic College of Medicine and Science.